rd4com/mojo-learning/tutorials/traits.md

 That checklist can then be used to accept different types as argument for example.

-*(It is not exacly a checklist, but it helps to think about it that way, in order to start understanding)*
+*(It is not exactly a checklist, but it helps to think about it that way, in order to start understanding)*